kitsonk/dojo2-boilerplate-package/README.md

 be integrated into the Dojo 2 toolchain.
 This includes items like documentation, tests and integration into the build system.

-Full documentation can be found in the [Dojo Toolkit 2.0 - Packages and Distributions][d2packages] document.
+Full documentation can be found in the [Dojo Toolkit 2.0 - Packages and Distributions][d2packages] document, although this repositories [wiki](wiki) contains most of the information and will continue to be enhanced .
 A package in Dojo 2 is typically one or more [AMD][] modules and associated resources that are then either built into a distribution or loaded by an application.

 ## Usage